revam/node-git-monorepo/README.md

 In the api you will find that some arguments/properties/methods are marked with one or more flags.
 Below is a list explaining what does flags mean.

-#### Property modifiers

 - *[optional]* - Any argument/property marked with this flag can be omitted.

 - *[read-only]* - Any property marked with this flag can only be read, and not written to.

-#### Value modifiers

-- *[async]* - Any property/method marked with this flag has the value wrapped in a `Promise` resolving to it.

-- *[array]* - Any argument/property/method marked with this flag has the value shown wrapped in an `Array` instance containing only typeof value.

-- *[set]* - Any argument/property/method marked with this flag has the value shown wrapped in an `Set` instance containing only typeof value.

 ### Index